Rays vs. Dodgers Player Props Betting Odds

 |0

-- Randy Arozarena has collected 56 hits with seven doubles, a triple, 11 home runs and 27 walks.
-He has driven in 39 runs with six stolen bases.
+- Freeman has 69 hits with 18 doubles, a triple, nine home runs, 25 walks and 31 RBI.
+He's also stolen six bases.

-- Arozarena has picked up a hit in two games in a row.
-In his last five games he is batting .333 with a double, a home run, four walks and three RBI.
+- Freeman will look for his 16th straight game with a hit in this contest.
+In his last 10 games he is batting .425 with four doubles, a triple, two home runs, four walks and 10 RBI.

 |Opponent